DataS-DHSC/geospatial-vis-templates/2 - Templates/Choropleth-template.md

 ```

-:red\_circle: Download your own shapefiles from the
+:red\_circle: Download your own shapefiles from the [ONS Open Geography
-[geoportal](https://geoportal.statistics.gov.uk/) and put them into the
+Portal](https://geoportal.statistics.gov.uk/) and read them in below.
-“1 - Data/shapefiles/” folder.

 In this example we’ll load in Middle Layer Super Output Areas (MSOA) and
 Local Authority Districts (LAD).